ukandrewc/Webview2.Winforms.DOM/README.md

 #### Added Await extension for Async Tasks

-There is now an Await extension for all Tasks, so you can call Async methods Synchronously, without needing to use Async and Await architecture, e.g
+There is now an Await extension for all Tasks, so you can call Async methods Synchronously, without needing to use Async and Await, e.g

 ```
 WvBrowser1.EnsureCoreWebView2Async().Await